jscooksey/Pelican/content/blog/2024/20241013_cisco_dhcp_to_windows.md

 Tags: DHCP, Windows, PowerShell, Cisco
 Keywords: DHCP, Windows, PowerShell, Cisco
 Slug: 2024-10-13-cisco-dhcp-conversion-to-windows-server
-Image: ciscodhcp.png
 Author: Justin Cooksey
 Summary: A Windows Powershell script to ease the transition from Cisco config DHCP Pools to a Windows DHCP server.
-Convert from an exported Cisco config direct in to DHCP Server
+Convert from an exported Cisco config direct in to Windows DHCP Server
 ---

 <img src="{attach}ciscodhcp.png"  width="33%" height="33%">

 **Well it was bound to happen!**
-Three years now after being asked to [migrate DHCP from Windows DHCP server to Cisco Routers, and automating that convertion, which you can read about here](https://justincooksey.com/blog/2021/2021-03-04-windows-server-dhcp-conversion-to-cisco-cli), it's finally going back the other way.
+Three years now after being asked to [migrate DHCP from Windows DHCP server to Cisco Routers, and automating that convertion](https://justincooksey.com/blog/2021/2021-03-04-windows-server-dhcp-conversion-to-cisco-cli), it's finally going back the other way.

 This time the PowerShell script will read through the file (an exported Cisco Router configuration) and build the Scopes in the Windows DHCP Role.
-The script will need to be run on the server becoming the DHCP server fro the new scopes.
-All of this could be expanded on to make it more versatile, but at this point it wasnt required.
+The script will need to be run on the server becoming the DHCP server for those new scopes.
+The user would need to have administrator privilege to allow the DHCP settings to be made.

 The script follows these steps: